individual-ism/Fitness_App_Backend/readme.md

 ## Technical Requirements
 - Create a functional API utilizing Express and Mongoose, for application with a frontend component
 - Implement full CRUD functionality for each model
-- Deploy the API via Heroku for public accessibility
+- Deploy the API via Herokuapp for public accessibility

 ## Notes & Issues
 - All testing of the API for access - both prior to and following deployment - was conducted utilizing Google Chrome.